Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 ALTER USER IDENTIFIER($USER) SET DEFAULT_ROLE=$ROLE;
 ALTER USER IDENTIFIER($USER) SET DEFAULT_WAREHOUSE=$WH;

+-- RUN FOLLOWING COMMANDS TO FIND YOUR ACCOUNT IDENTIFIER, COPY IT DOWN FOR USE LATER -- IT WILL BE <organization_name>-<account_name>
+-- e.g. ylmxgak-wyb53646
+USE ROLE ORGADMIN;
+SHOW ORGANIZATION ACCOUNTS;

 ```
 Next we need to configure the public key for the streaming user to access Snowflake programmatically.